-- o Keeping Children Safe in Education (Full guidance). - Trust Child Protection Policy - Child Protection Procedure - What to do if you are worried a child is being abused.
+- Keeping Children Safe in Education (Full guidance). - o Trust Child Protection Policy - Child Protection Policy & Procedure - What to do if you are worried a child is being abused.

 All staff in school understand that they have a professional, moral and legal responsibility to safeguard and promote the welfare of children.
-This includes a responsibility to be alert to indicators of abuse, neglect, exploitation, violent extremist radicalisation and to record and report concerns immediately to staff identified with child protection responsibilities within the school.
+This includes a responsibility to be alert to indicators of abuse, neglect, exploitation, violent extremist radicalisation, sexual violence and harassment and to record and report concerns immediately to staff identified with child protection responsibilities within the school.